Nike-Inc/Willow/README.md

 log.verbose { "My first verbose log message!" }
 ```

-> If you wish to experiment, then please try out the CustomLogLevels playground in the Willow workspace.

 ### Shared Loggers between Frameworks

 Defining a single `Logger` and sharing that instance several frameworks could be very advantageous.
 Especially with the addition of Frameworks in iOS 8.
 Now that we're going to be creating more frameworks inside our own apps to be shared between apps, extensions and third party libraries, wouldn't it be nice if we could share `Logger` instances?